Rhyming Patterns

 A free verse is exactly what its name implies - there is no specific rhyme scheme, number of lines, or stanzas!

-This can be a great type of poem to introduce your child to this writing style, as they don’t have to focus on a particular rhyming pattern, or try to come up with the perfect rhyme.
+This can be a great type of poem to introduce your child to this writing style, as they don’t have to focus on a particular rhyme pattern, or try to come up with the perfect rhyme.

 Here’s a list of other common rhyme schemes your child may come across: